-Permitted Uses
+5.5.2 Permitted Uses

 The Rural designation is intended to maintain the natural and scenic qualities of the Township by preserving the rural character and lifestyle.
 The predominant use of the land shall be for agricultural, conservation, forestry, public and private recreation.
-Other uses permitted include agricultural related-uses, on-farm diversified uses, hobby farms, appropriate non-farm residential, estate residential, institutional, cemeteries, forestry, resource based recreational uses, open space, small scale commercial and quasi-industrial uses servicing and directly related to the rural economy, and residential uses accessory to the above permitted uses.
+Other uses permitted include agricultural related-uses, on-farm diversified uses, hobby farms, appropriate non-farm residential, estate residential, institutional, cemeteries, community gardens, forestry, resource based recreational uses, open space, small scale commercial and quasi-industrial uses servicing and directly related to the rural economy, and residential uses accessory to the above permitted uses.
 Home industries, home occupations and bed and breakfast establishments are also permitted, as are wayside pits, wayside quarries and portable asphalt plants in accordance with the policies of Part 56 of this Plan.

-Opportunities to support a diversified rural economy will be promoted by protecting agricultural and other resource-related uses and directing non- related development to areas where it will minimize constraints on these uses.
+5.5.3 Opportunities to support a diversified rural economy will be promoted by protecting agricultural and other resource-related uses and directing non- related development to areas where it will minimize constraints on these uses.